Skip to main content

 2. You send the question and the list of available tools to the API.

-3. The model, instead of answering directly, returns a tool_calls request asking to execute a specific function with certain arguments.
+3. Instead of answering directly, the model returns a tool_calls request asking to execute a specific function with certain arguments.

 4. Your code executes the requested function.

-5. You return the function's result to the model.
+5. You send the function's result back to the model.

-6. The model uses this result to formulate a final answer to the user.
+6. The model uses this result to formulate a final response to the user.

 File Structure